WOLFYMarkets/core/README.md

 ## MarketUtility.sol
 Helper contract for all types of MARKET smart contracts.
 Provides calculations and exposes an interface to oracles to get latest prices.

+## MarketLiquidity.sol
+Market currency staking & rewards contract that collects liquidity fees from predictions.
+Collected fees are are paid to stakers based on proportional stake amount and time staked for.

 ## WOLFPACKRewardManager.sol
 Tracks addresses eligible for WOLFPACK $WPACK rewards generated from incentivized public functions in other contracts.